eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/23-show-a-spinner-while-submitting-a-form-in-react-native-with-activityindicator.md

 ## Loading spinners

-When loading data from an API or another remote source, the request can take a significant amount of time.
+👍When loading data from an API or another remote source, the request can take a significant amount of time.
 Loading spinners are a good way to communicate to the user that something is happening.

-The [`<ActivityIndicator />`](https://reactnative.dev/docs/activityindicator) can show a spinner while content is loading or submitting.
+🤔The [`<ActivityIndicator />`](https://reactnative.dev/docs/activityindicator) component can show a spinner while content is loading or submitting.
 It can be provided a `size` and `color` prop, however, managing whether it is shown or not is done manually with state.

 ```jsx
 class MyComponent extends Component {